Charles Wyndham, 3rd Baron Leconfield

-Ancestry
+Early life and education

 Wyndham was born at the family estate, Petworth House, in Sussex.
 A direct descendant of Sir John Wyndham, he was the second but eldest surviving son of Henry Wyndham, 2nd Baron Leconfield, and Constance Evelyn Primrose, daughter of Archibald Primrose, Lord Dalmeny.
-His grandfather, the first Baron Leconfield, was the adopted heir of George Wyndham, 3rd Earl of Egremont, from whom the family derived their considerable wealth.
+His grandfather, George Wyndham, 1st Baron Leconfield, was the eldest illegitimate son and heir of George Wyndham, 3rd Earl of Egremont, from whom the family derived their considerable wealth.

+He was educated at Winchester College.

 Military career

-He served in the 1st Life Guards from 1892 to 1898 and He was appointed a lieutenant of the Reserve on 27 January 1900,.
+He served in the 1st Life Guards from 1892 to 1898 and was appointed a lieutenant of the Reserve on 27 January 1900,.
 In 1901, during the Second Boer War, he became the commanding officer of the newly-reformed Sussex Yeomanry (originally raised at Petworth by the 3rd Earl of Egremont).
 Wyndham served and was wounded during the Second Boer War in 1900.

 During World War I he rejoined the 1st Life Guards and commanded the Royal Sussex Volunteers from 1917 to 1918.
-In World War II, he was appointed Honorary Colonel of the 5th Battalion of the Border Regiment (representing Cumberland, of which he held significant lands), and of the 98th Surrey and Sussex Yeomanry.
+In World War II, he was appointed Honorary Colonel of the 5th Battalion of the Border Regiment (representing Cumberland, in which he held significant lands), and of the 98th Surrey and Sussex Yeomanry.
 He served as Lord Lieutenant of Sussex between 1917 and 1949.

 Properties

 Lord Leconfield inherited the family seat, Petworth House, as well as significant land in Cumberland, including Cockermouth Castle and Scafell Pike.
 In 1919, he placed Scafell Pike—the highest peak in England—under the custody of the National Trust in honour of the soldiers of the Lake District who served in World War I.

 Lord Leconfield also opened the state rooms and large art collection of Petworth House, his 17th-century mansion, to the public.
-In 1947, he gave The house and its 735-acre park to the National Trust.
+In 1947, he gave the house and its 735-acre park to the National Trust.

 Later life

-Lord Leconfield married Beatrice Violet Rawson, daughter of Colonel Richard Hamilton Rawson, in 1911.
+Lord Leconfield married (Beatrice) Violet Rawson, daughter of Colonel Richard Hamilton Rawson, in 1911.
 Wyndham had two adopted children, Peter and Elizabeth Geraldine Wyndham (born Betty Seymour).

 He was a dedicated sportsman, a master of foxhounds, and served as president of the Marylebone Cricket Club for the 1927–1928 season.
 He also served as president of the Pratt's club in London.

+In 1935 he was appointed Knight Grand Cross of the Royal Victorian Order for his services as a member of the Council of the Duchy of Lancaster and Lord Lieutenant of Sussex.